Graduate School of Humanities Policies

 Doctoral Program

-Doctral Program is made up of three majors: European and American Studies Major, Japanese Studies Major, and Sociology Major.
-Each major has a curriculum designed to develop the academic knowledge necessary to work in higher education institutions, and the research and investigation skills necessary to bring about new knowledge by setting original problems.
+Doctral Program consists of 3 majors: European and American Studies Major, Japanese Studies Major, and Sociology Program.
+Each curriculum is designed to cultivate academic knowledge that can be used in higher education institutions and research skills that can bring new knowledge by setting unique problems.

 European and American Studies Major